syncthing/syncthing/cmd/relaysrv/README.md

 ##### client

-A client library which is used by syncthing
+A client library which is used by `syncthing`

 ##### protocol

-Go files which define the protocol and it's messages
+Go files which define the protocol and it's messages, and a few utility functions which make it easier to consume.